Iowa: Geology and terrain

-Iowa's bedrock geology generally decreases in age from east to west.
+Iowa's bedrock geology generally increases in age from west to east.
 In northwest Iowa, Cretaceous bedrock can be 74 million years old; in eastern Iowa Cambrian bedrock dates to c.
 500 million years ago.
 The oldest radiometrically dated bedrock in the state is the 2.9 billion year old Otter Creek Layered Mafic Complex.
 Precambrian rock is exposed only in the northwest of the state.

 Iowa can be divided into eight landforms based on glaciation, soils, topography, and river drainage.
 Loess hills lie along the western border of the state, some of which are several hundred feet thick.
 Northeast Iowa along the Upper Mississippi River is part of the Driftless Area, consisting of steep hills and valleys which appear as mountainous.

 Several natural lakes exist, most notably Spirit Lake, West Okoboji Lake, and East Okoboji Lake in northwest Iowa (see Iowa Great Lakes).
 To the east lies Clear Lake.
 Man-made lakes include Lake Odessa, Saylorville Lake, Lake Red Rock, Coralville Lake, Lake MacBride, and Rathbun Lake.
 Before European settlement, 4 to 6 million acres of the state was covered with wetlands; about 95% of these wetlands have since been drained.